eCook Meal

 SIZZLE THAT STEAK

 Place a large, nonstick pan over a high heat with a drizzle of oil.
 Pat the steaks dry with some paper towel and season.
 When the pan is hot, fry the steaks for 6-8 minutes, shifting and turning as they colour until browned all over and cooked to your preference.
 (The time this takes will depend on the thickness of the steaks.
 The time frame recommended will yield a medium-rare result.)
-During the final 2 minutes, add in a knob of butter and the rinsed rosemary sprigs and use them to baste the steaks.
+During the final 2 minutes, add in a knob of butter and the rinsed Rosemary sprigs and use them to baste the steaks.
 Remove from the heat on completion and set aside to rest for 5 minutes before thinly slicing.

 WHAT A GEM...